 - Taxis: There’s one brand of taxis that are recommended — the Mailinh group, they have green signs.
 Generally, their drivers have good meters, and if they don’t, take down the driver details and follow up.
 I had one of their drivers with a dodgy meter, and I negotiated the meter fare with him on my phone.

-3. Ha Long Bay Boat Tour: You probably came here to see the bay.
+3. Ha Long Bay Boat Tour

 - Boat Tour: Organised by the hotel (see above).
 There will be a private charter available, in 4, 6, and 8 hours (they want you to take the 6 hour one generally).
 The fee was about 25 USD per hour, plus lunch.